ZeroCM/zcm/docs/tutorial.md

 ### Multi-dimmension Arrays

-ZCM also supports multiple dimmensions on arrays.
+ZCM also supports multiple dimensions on arrays.
 You can also mix static-sized and dynamic-sized arrays along different dimensions:

     struct multdim_t